-Similar beliefs are held in various other parts of East Asian, including in Japan where the tiger is a popular choice for tattoos done in Irezumi, a traditional style of tattooing in Japan.
+Similar beliefs are held in various other parts of East Asia, including in Japan, where the tiger is a popular choice for tattoos done in Irezumi, a traditional style of tattooing in Japan.

 In Korea, the tiger is a guardian that drives away evil spirits and brings good luck.
 It is thought of as a symbol of courage.

 Tiger eyes are also an extremely popular choice as a tattoo design.
-The ‘eye of the tiger’ became a popular phrase thanks to Survivor in the 80s, but this phrase actually has a deeper meaning – it represents impending death as the ‘eye of the tiger’ is the last thing a prey will see before its death.
+The ‘eye of the tiger‘ became a known phrase thanks to Survivor in the 80s, but this phrase actually has a deeper meaning – it represents impending death as the ‘eye of the tiger’ is the last thing a prey will see before its end.

 But what is interesting is that the phrase doesn’t refer to the tiger’s actual eyes!
-It refers to the spots on the back of the tiger’s ears which become visible when the tiger pulls its ears backwards right before it ‘goes in for the kill’.
+It refers to the spots on the back of the tiger’s ears, which become visible when the tiger pulls its ears backward right before it ‘goes in for the kill.’

 For many, tiger tattoos symbolize raw power and strength.
 For others, the apex predator is seen as representing freedom and independence.
 Tiger cubs are thought to be a perfect balance of power and innocence.

 It makes sense then that tiger tattoos on the chest, biceps, and forearms are so popular!
-Chest placement for tattoos symbolizes love, since it is close to the heart, and power, since ancient cultures often painted the tales of their valour and victory on their chest.
+Chest placement for tattoos symbolizes love, since it is close to the heart, and power.
+Since ancient cultures often painted the tales of their valor and victory on their chest.
 Forearm tattoos denote strength and toughness.
 Many choose these placements purely for aesthetic appeal as well, but they sure do make tiger tattoos look fierce!

 In modern spirituality, the tiger is seen as a symbol of willpower, courage, and personal strength, symbolizing primal instincts, unpredictability, and the ability to trust yourself.
 On a deeper level, the tiger is seen as a sign of facing yourself, especially the parts of your identity and emotions that you would rather not acknowledge or express.